 There are no requirements to buy a certain kind of calculator.
 The calculator that you used in high school will generally meet all your needs.

 First and foremost, you should speak with your instructor.
 The faculty member teaching your course has lots of experience in helping students learn the material and will have many suggestions for you.
-Peer tutors are available for any course through the dean’s office.
+Peer tutors are available for any course through the Center for Academic Excellence.

 Students can refer to this PDF guide in order to help them complete the mathematics major in four years.